ismajilv/periodic/README.md

 make delete_test_environment
 ```

+### To run in production environment
+Copy the .env.example file to .env and fill in the required values

 <a name="example-usage"></a>
 ## Example usage
 Example is also given in the root folder of the project. [example.py](example.py)